You are currently viewing How to Spark Submit Python | PySpark File (.py)?

 Note: Files specified with --py-files are uploaded to the cluster before it runs the application.
 You can also upload these files ahead and refer them in your PySpark application.

-2. Spark Submit Command Options
+2. Options

-Below I have covered some of the spark-submit options, configurations that can be used with Python files.
+Below, I have covered some of the spark-submit options, configurations that can be used with Python files.
 You can also get all options available by running the --help command.

 ./bin/spark-submit --help